Senior Data Processor at Marine Measuring Techniques (MMT)

 I’ve been wanting to work with the ocean for a very long time, since I was 8 years old, but I wanted to be a marine biologist so that is what I studied.
 Then I studied physical oceanography and I really liked the maths and physics part of it.

 What skills do you think you need to have to best do your job?

-Problem solving skills are very good, because if things go wrong you may need to figure out a solution yourself.
-Being quite sociable is helpful as you work with a lot of people and on a boat, it is a small space to live and work together.
+Problem solving skills are very important, because if things go wrong you may need to figure out a solution yourself.
+Being quite sociable is helpful as you work with a lot of people and on a boat.
+It is a small space to live and work together.

 How does your job fit in with the other areas of study?

 I’m mostly a bridge between getting the information and handing it over to the scientists.
-It’s getting the not ‘easy to understand data’ and converting it so it is easier to understand.
+I get the not ‘easy to understand data’ and convert it so it is easier to understand.

 Favourite part of career so far

-She loves the challenge of advancing in her career and taking on more responsibilities.
+I love the challenge of moving forward in my career and taking on more responsibilities.